mhwlng/fipha/README.md

 Use the left rotary encoder to show another media player.
 Also, the S5 button shows the next media player and the S6 button shows the previous media player.

+When supported by the mediaplayer: S2,S3,S4 buttons will allow play/pause, next/previous track.

 edit appsettings.config with the Home Assistant URL and the Long-Lived Access Token that can be created in the profle screen in Home assistant.

 ```